 On the Mac, you can use Mail's preferences to create multiple rich signatures that contain stylized text in different colors, images, links, and even your vCard, and assign them at will to different email messages and separate accounts.

-How to create separate signatures for each email account
+How to change signatures on iPhone or iPad for each email account

 Out of the box, every email account created on an iPhone or iPad defaults to the signature, "Sent from my iPhone" or "Sent from my iPad," respectively.
-If a simple plain-text signature works for you, here's how to change it to something a bit more personal.
+However, you can do much more than that.
+If a simple plain-text signature works for you, here's how to change signatures on iPhone or iPad.

 - Scroll down, choose Mail.